Crohn's disease where the stomach hurts. Crohn's disease - symptoms, diagnosis and treatment at home. Get treatment in Korea, Israel, Germany, USA

 What is Crohn's disease?

-Systemic manifestations include fever, weight loss, damage to the musculoskeletal system (arthropathy, sacroiliitis), eyes (episcleritis,), skin (erythema nodosum, pyoderma gangrenosum).
+Systemic manifestations include fever, weight loss, damage to the musculoskeletal system (arthropathy, sacroiliitis), eyes (episcleritis,), skin ( erythema nodosum, pyoderma gangrenosum).

-• According to ICD 10, it has the K90 code.
+• According to ICD 10 it has code K90.

 Causes

-The predisposing factors for the development of the disease are:
+Predisposing factors for the development of the disease are:

-• Postponed viral infection ();
+• Past viral infection ();

-• food allergy;
+• food allergies;

 • stress and mental strain;